yegor256/blog/_drafts/takes-architecture.md

 ## Why the Name?

-That's the question I'm hearing rather often.
-The idea is simple.
-It is originated from movie business.
-When movie is made, they make _takes_ in order to capture the reality and put it on the tape.
+That's the question I've been hearing rather often.
+The idea is simple, and it originates from the movie business.
+When a movie is made, the crew shoots many _takes_ in order to capture the reality and put it on film.
 Each capture is called a _take_.

 In other words, a _take_ is like a snapshot of the reality.

-The same applies to the framework.
-Each instance of `Take` represents a reality at one particular moment of time.
-This reality is then sent to the user in a form of a `Response`.
+The same applies to this framework.
+Each instance of `Take` represents a reality at one particular moment in time.
+This reality is then sent to the user in the form of a `Response`.